samyak0510/TextToHandwriting/README.md

 ## Contributing

-We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on:
 - Code style and standards
 - Development workflow
 - Testing requirements